HICO-DET-SG and V-COCO-SG: New Data Splits for Evaluating the Systematic Generalization Performance of Human-Object

 As explained in the Introduction, HOI detection is a task to localize humans and objects in an image and predict the interactions between them.
 The HICO-DET~\citep{chao_2018} and V-COCO~\citep{gupta_2015} are the two most popular datasets for HOI detection.
 Preceding to the HICO-DET dataset, the HICO dataset~\citep{chao_2015} was created for HOI recognition task, which classifies an object and a human's interaction with that object in an image without bounding-boxes.
 Subsequently, HICO-DET dataset was created based on HICO by adding bounding-boxes around the humans and objects in the images.
 Moreover, one image in the dataset is associated with multiple human, object, and interaction annotations.
 The V-COCO dataset was created based on the Microsoft COCO object detection dataset~\citep{lin_2014} by adding annotations of interactions (verbs).
 Statistics of the HICO-DET and V-COCO datasets are given in Table~\ref{table_sg_stat}.

 By definition, HOI detection consists of two tasks: localizing the human and object instances in a given image and predicting the interactions between them.
-Accordingly, there are two types of model architectures to solve the HOI detection task: two-stage model and one-stage model.
-Two-stage models~\citep{gao_2018,li_2019,Gao_2020,li_2020neurips,Liao_2022,Zhang_2022} detect humans and objects at the first stage and then classify the interactions in all human-object pairs at the second stage.
-Aiming to improve both the instance detection and interaction classification via multi-task learning and to reduce inference time, one-stage models~\citep{Gkioxari_2018,liao_2020} have been proposed recently and gained popularity over two-stage models.
+Accordingly, there are two types of model architectures to solve the HOI detection task: two-stage architecture and one-stage architecture.
+Two-stage architecture~\citep{gao_2018,li_2019,Gao_2020,li_2020neurips,Liao_2022,Zhang_2022} detects humans and objects at the first stage and then classifies the interactions in all human-object pairs at the second stage.
+Aiming to improve both the instance detection and interaction classification via multi-task learning and to reduce inference time, one-stage architecture~\citep{Gkioxari_2018,liao_2020} was proposed and gained popularity over two-stage architecture.
 Some recent one-stage models~\citep{Kim_2021,Tamura_2021,Chen_2021,zhang_2021,chen_2021_Reformulating,Zou_2021,Ma2023FGAHOI} are based on the Transformer architecture~\citep{Vaswani_2017}, which is designed to capture long-range relationships in an input and has been successful in natural language processing~\citep{Kalyan2021AMMUSA,Lin2021Survey} and computer vision~\citep{Khan_2021}.